WWT, Cisco and Google Combine to Bring a New Edge to Cloud Services

 Optimize, support and integrate Google Cloud’s Anthos with Cisco reference design and WWT lab services.

-It’s here: IT conference season 2019, filled with scores of announcements.
-Most recently was Google Cloud Next ’19, and WWT was proud to be in attendance.
+WWT was proud to attend the most recent Google Cloud Next ’19.
 It was an exciting couple of days spent learning and networking with our customers and partners about the latest innovations in containers, networking, DevOps and much more.

-In the spirit of announcements, I have the privilege of making one of our own: WWT is proud to announce our partnership to deliver Cisco reference design for Google Cloud’s Anthos in our Advanced Technology Center (ATC).
+In the spirit of announcements, I have the privilege of making one of my own.
+WWT is proud to announce our partnership to deliver a Cisco reference design for Google Cloud’s Anthos in our Advanced Technology Center (ATC).

-This partnership builds on the work we announced last year at Cisco Live when Cisco and Google first announced their cloud collaboration.
+This partnership builds on the work we announced last year at Cisco Live, when Cisco and Google first revealed their cloud collaboration.
 The Cisco reference design for Anthos is the culmination of innovations from both Cisco and Google over 2018.

 Google brings the ability to manage, monitor and visualize Kubernetes and Istio across cloud and on-prem with Anthos.
 Cisco brings best-of-breed hybrid cloud infrastructure and security leadership.
 Together, they offer an enterprise-ready end-to-end hybrid cloud architecture for Google Cloud.